h2oai/h2o-llmstudio/README.md

 #### Conda virtual environment

 You can also setup a conda virtual environment that can also deviate from the recommended setup.
-The ```Makefile``` contains a command ```setup-conda``` that installs a fresh conda environment with CUDA 12.4 and current nightly PyTorch.
+The ```Makefile``` contains a command ```setup-conda-nightly``` that installs a fresh conda environment with CUDA 12.4 and current nightly PyTorch.

 #### Using requirements.txt